This is Dr. Zak, and today I want to spend some time expanding our understanding of the term,subluxation, that I introduced in my last blog post.

 If a person is inactive and sedentary (like sitting at a computer for many hours per day) in life, it is likely that their spine is not healthy.

 Chronic immobility will erode spinal bones, stiffen spinal movement, and cause spinal muscles to wear down, get smaller, and become weaker—this is known as muscle atrophy.

 Simply put, subluxations damage muscles.
-Often, the muscle aspect of subluxation is the first thing a person feels.
+Often, the muscle aspect of the subluxation is the first thing a person feels.
 So, when people say they have a ‘muscle problem,’ it is right in a way.
 There is very likely a muscle problem due to subluxation.

 A subluxation is a muscle problem.

 I’m sure you have heard of a sprain.
 Have you ever twisted your ankle?
 Well, that is a sprain.
 A sprain is an injury to ligaments and the soft tissue that surround a joint.
 Ligaments are the structures, kind of like rigid rubber bands, that connect two bones to one another to support and stabilize the movements between the two bones.

 When spinal bones subluxate or misalign, the ligaments around the joint will certainly get stretched and damaged.
 Ligament damage is the main reason that in some cases subluxations take significant time to heal.

 I’m not saying that a subuxation is the only kind of problem that can cause ligament injury, but unless a ligament injury (subluxation) is cared for properly, by fixing its cause, then re-injury is a major risk.
 Needless to say, the cause is very likely, subluxation.

 It’s easy to envision how the bone is affected by joint dysfunction (subluxation) and misalignment.
 When a spinal bone is locked out of place and/or immobile for a significant period of time then arthritis or spinal degeneration can set in.